Bachelor of Arts in Library Science and Media

-Locate yourself in the world of information with a Bachelor of Arts in Library Science and Media from Ashford University.
-Gain the know-how to evaluate technology for effective instructional delivery.
+The evolution and growth of information within our society have created a demand for professionals who can research, curate, and explain information accurately and simply.
+The Bachelor of Arts in Library Science and Media from Ashford University will give you the skills and the know-how in order to evaluate technology for effective instructional delivery.
 Demonstrate your research skills and your ability to support information acquisition through this growing field of study in library sciences.

 What you will learn

 The Bachelor of Arts in Library Science and Media demonstrates your research skills and your ability to support information acquisition.
 You will study the application of technology to support learning and information access.
-The evolving role of librarians and the training necessary to become 21st century information experts will be explored through coursework in this degree program.
-Upon completion of the Bachelor of Arts in Library Science and Media degree program, you will be able to:
+The evolving role of librarians and the training necessary to become 21st-century information experts will be explored through coursework in this library science degree program.
+Upon completion of your degree in library science, you will be able to:

 - Apply the concepts and tools of inquiry to create learning environments and experiences to include multiple environments